Advancing Parameter Efficiency in Fine-tuning via Representation Editing

 \subsection{Representation Editing}

-Previous PEFT methods fine-tune pre-trained models from the perspective of adjusting model weights, which poses challenges for the selection of hyperparameters.
-For example, choosing a suitable rank for the Adapter or LoRA module can be troublesome.
-A conservative choice of huge rank $r$ can waste training time and computation resources, while progressively setting $r$ tiny may degrade model performance and lead to from-scratch re-training \cite{ding2023sparse}.
+Previous PEFT methods refine pre-trained models by updating their weights in a parameter-efficient manner, typically within a low-dimensional space.
+To approximate the effect of full-parameter tuning, they are required to choose the values of hyperparameters properly for one downstream task or a set of tasks.
+However, it could be troublesome to choose a suitable value for a hyperparameter, such as the ranks of weight matrices in Equations \eqref{eq:lora} and \eqref{eq:adapter} for LoRA and Adapter respectively.
+Enhancing their modeling capacities by using a higher rank $r$ could demand too much computation resources and tend to overfit, while aggressively setting $r$ smaller may degrade model performance and lead to from-scratch re-training \cite{ding2023sparse}.

-\citet{Turner2023ActivationAS} explicitly control the output behavior of the model by adding a ``steer vector'' to the hidden layer at inference time in a non-parametric way, and we think that model training can also be controlled through a set of similar ``edit vectors''.
-Inspired by this idea, we propose a new PEFT method to fine-tune the model by directly modifying the representation with two learnable vectors, as shown in Figure \ref{fig:figure_01} (b).
+Our hypothesis posits that by altering the internal representations of neural models rather than their connected weights, the fine-tuning process could be significantly more efficient.
+This is because that direct manipulation of the representations necessitates $O(n)$ parameters, whereas adjusting their weights theoretically demands $O(n^2)$ parameters, with $n$ denoting the dimensionality of hidden representations. \citet{Turner2023ActivationAS} have demonstrated that the behaviors of neural models can be influenced by adding a ``steer vector'' to each hidden layer during inference.
+We postulate that such steer vectors can be learned during the fine-tuning phase.
+Inspired by this concept and the emerging field of representation engineering \citet{Zou2023RepresentationEA}, we introduce a novel PEFT method that fine-tunes the model by directly altering the representation with two learnable vectors, as depicted in Figure \ref{fig:figure_01} (b).

-Specifically, we first introduce a learnable scaling vector $l_{scaling}\in \mathbb{R}^{d}$ and employ it to perform the Hadamard product with the representation vector ${h}_{1}$, scaling the features of each dimension in ${h}_{1}$ through element-wise multiplication.
-Additionally, we introduce another learnable bias vector $l_{bias} \in \mathbb{R}^{d}$.
-Adding this bias vector $l_{bias}$ and scaled vector to obtain the output $h_{2}$, which is formalized as:
+Specifically, we first incorporate a learnable scaling vector $l_\text{scaling}\in \mathbb{R}^{d}$ and apply it to perform the Hadamard product with a hidden representation ${h}_{1}$ by scaling the feature of each dimension within ${h}_{1}$ via element-wise multiplication.
+Additionally, we introduce another learnable bias vector $l_\text{bias} \in \mathbb{R}^{d}$ that is subsequently added to the scaled vector.
+This process can be formalized as follows: